-- B. Apply 150 psig liquid pressure through the inlet test adapter.
-Then close the coupler poppet and apply a steady force in the closed direction while verifying that the coupler poppet shaft has opened the relief valve venting trapped liquid downstream of the Unit's piston seat (through the hole in the seal retainer) to allow coupler poppet closure. - C. Then disengage from the test adapter, open the Unit with deadman air pressure and drain all test liquid through the outlet.
+B. Apply 150 psig liquid pressure through the inlet test adapter.
+Then close the coupler poppet and apply a steady force in the closed direction while verifying that the coupler poppet shaft has opened the relief valve venting trapped liquid downstream of the Unit's piston seat (through the hole in the seal retainer) to allow coupler poppet closure.

-12.8 Flow Testing
+C. Then disengage from the test adapter, open the Unit with deadman fuel reference pressure and drain all test liquid through the outlet.

-12.8.1 Installation
+- 12.8 Flow Testing - 12.8.1 Installation

-The unit should be installed in a test system equivalent to that shown in Figure C. Be sure the female half quick disconnect is connected.
-The air line may be connected, but prior to connecting fuel sense line to the coupler, contaminants and air should be flushed per 7.5.F thru I. The hydrant deadhead pressure shall be initially set at 120 psig.
+The unit should be installed in a test system or rig.
+Be sure the female half quick disconnect is connected.
+The fuel reference pressure line may be connected, but prior to connecting fuel sense line to the coupler, contaminants and air should be flushed per 7.5.
+The hydrant deadhead pressure shall be initially set at 120 psig.